Eugenia Volodina

-Eugenia "Zhenya" Evgenievna Volodina (September 23, 1984, Евгения Володина) is a Russian Supermodel.
+Eugenia "Zhenya" Evgenievna Volodina (September 23, 1984, Евгения Володина) is a Russian Model.
 Volodina started her career in 1998 and later in the 2000 she was signed by a Parisian modelling agency.
-Volodina managed to carry the Victoria's secret wings, has modelled for Victoria's Secret in 2002, 2003, 2005, 2007 and was the only non angel to open a segment in 2005.
+Volodina managed to carry the Victoria's Secret wings, has modelled for Victoria's Secret in 2002, 2003, 2005, 2007 and was the only non angel to open a segment in 2005.

 Early life

 Eugenia Volodina was born on September 23, 1984, in Kazan, Tatarstan, Russia.
 Volodina was raised a Christian and after finishing school, wanted to pursue university.

 Career

 Early work 1998-2000

 Volodina started her career in 1998 when she walked in an open call at a Russian casting agency.
 Volodina entered in the Miss Advertising contest where a Moscow Photographer Alexei Vasiliev took a few photos and sent them to a modelling agency in Paris.

 In 2000 she was signed by a Parisian modelling agency and decided to pursue her career there.